 Alfred Binet, one of the most influential French psychologists and scientists, is known for his extensive research related to the mental capacity of humans.
-He literally revolutionized the fields of education and psychology, especially in regard to intelligence testing.
-Binet’s findings were way ahead of his time, and although he did not quite realise the true worth of his contributions, his name is cemented in the world of psychology.
+He revolutionized the fields of education and psychology, especially in regard to intelligence testing.
+Binet’s findings were way ahead of his time, and although he did not quite realize the true worth of his contributions, his name is cemented in the world of psychology.

 Binet also authored many publications about psychophysics and creativity, including the legendary “L’Année psychologique”, which is still regarded as an important psychology journal.

 Born in July 1857, in Nice, France to a physician father and artist mother, Binet’s parents were divorced when he was quite young.
 He was mostly raised by his mother.
 At 15, he received several awards for his extraordinary skills in literary composition and translation at the prestigious Louis-le-Grand school.
 Law and medicine were his favorite subjects.
 He acquired a degree in law but chose not to pursue a law career.

 While in his mid-twenties, Binet educated himself by reading psychology books at the National Library in Paris.
 There, he studied the developments and trends in psychology.
 He was inspired by the works of Theodule Ribot and John Stuart Mill, and that boosted his enthusiasm for sensory and associationistic psychology.

 Binet met neurologist Jean-Martin Charcot at the Salpêtrière Hospital in the early 1880s and was fascinated by his work.
 Putting his legal training behind him, Binet worked at the hospital and extensively researched and published work on hypnosis and hysteria.
 While asserting a controversial theory, he gradually comprehended the nature of suggestibility on psychological experimentation.